AKS-Labs/SandeshVahak/ONBOARDING_IMPROVEMENTS.md

 - ✅ Organized content in cards with icons for better readability

 **UI Components**:
-- TopAppBar with "Welcome to Suchak" title
+- TopAppBar with "Welcome to SandeshVahak" title
 - App icon with circular clipping
 - Four main disclaimer sections with icons
 - Security verification highlight card